snigdhaH/React-Learning-Projects/README.md

-# 🚀 React 0-to-Hero: 4 Week Checklist Plan
+# 🚀 React: 4 Week Checklist Plan

 A **practical, project-based** roadmap to go from **React beginner** to **mid-level developer** in 1 month.
-Tick ✅ each item as you complete it.

 ---